HackXIt/APRG-group-projects/docs/GUIDE-Development-Setup-SFML.md

 ./cmake-build-debug/sfml-example/sfml-example.exe
 ```

+Or alternatively you can run the executable from the CLion IDE.

+- Select the `sfml-example` target in the `Run/Debug Configurations` dropdown.
+- Click the `Run` button in the top right corner of the CLion IDE.
+- CLion will automatically run the project with the provided CMakeLists file.

-The program should open a window with a simple SFML example.
+The program should simply open a window using SFML.

 If it crashes or does not open, or something went wrong, you should contact @HackXIt